BP evacuates some workers ahead of Gulf of Mexico storm

 “With forecasts indicating the disturbance could possibly strengthen into a tropical storm and move across the central Gulf of Mexico, we are now taking additional steps to respond,” the company said.

+Mexico’s government said the death toll from last month’s twin storms that pummeled both the Pacific and Gulf coasts now stood at 157, with 8,000 people still housed in shelters.

-Reporting by Kristen Hays in Houston, David Alire Garcia in Mexico City, Eileen Houlihan in New York, and Anupam Chatterjee in Bangalore; Editing by Terry Wade, Dan Grebler and Ken Wills
+Reporting by Kristen Hays in Houston, David Alire Garcia in Mexico City, Eileen Houlihan in New York, and Anupam Chatterjee in Bangalore; Editing by Terry Wade, Dan Grebler, Ken Wills and Alan Raybould